jfharris67/PyBer_Challenge/README.md

 ## Summary

 ### Here are three recommendations for the CEO based on our analysis of the ride-sharing data to account for variations across city types:
  - Boost city-specific marketing and community engagement to expand the PyBer brand and capture a larger market share.
+There are way more drivers available than fares.
  - Since there are fewer rides and drivers in suburban and rural areas, offering incentives or special discounts may be worthwhile to attract and retain drivers there.
  - The data should be analyzed regularly to track changes and identify opportunities for improvement in urban areas of all types.